ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

-Regardless of the extension that you choose for generating documentation, we recommend the use of numpy-style docstrings so that there is consistency across PyAnsys libraries.
+Regardless of the extension that you choose for generating documentation, we recommend the use of numpy-style docstrings so that there is consistency within PyAnsys libraries.
 For more information, see :ref:`Documentation Style`.

 RST Files
 ~~~~~~~~~